-OK, here are moving on to rectangles.
-FYI – all of these particular calculations will work for those of you with square ponds too.
-As I said in part 1 of this series, you’re going to eventually need to know the total square footage of your pond as well as the volume.
+OK, let’s move on to pond rectangles.
+To note, these calculations will work for those of you with square ponds too.
+As I said in part 1 of this series, you’re going to need to know the total square footage of your pond as well as the volume.

 Squares are pretty simple to calculate too.
 Unlike circles, there are only three measurements you’ll need to take in order to get the information you need out of your calculations.
 There is length, width and height.